 9.2.
 Eliminate or devolve every federal department, agency, program, function, and activity that is not constitutional, necessary, affordable, and moral.

 9.3.
-Follow a basic strategy of block-and-devolve: If it cannot be justified, eliminate it.
+Follow a basic strategy of block-and-devolve, with respect to any program that cannot be justified, according to the following formula: If it cannot be justified, eliminate it.
 If it cannot be eliminated, devolve it.
 If it cannot be devolved, block-grant it.
 If it cannot be block-granted, reform it to make it block-grantable, and then block-grant it.
 And then, as soon as possible, devolve it.

 9.4.
 Eliminate or devolve to the states all special preferences, welfare, and grants-in-aid, and all income-support programs not associated with federal employment.

 9.5.
-In the special case of joint state-federal programs like Medicaid, where block-granting them may be impeded by state reluctance, then, as a first step, convert such programs into all-federal programs (i.e., relieve states of the financial burden of financing them), in order to get them under control, and then later reform them, to make them block-grantable or devolvable.
+In the special case of joint state-federal programs like Medicaid, where block-granting may be impeded by state reluctance, as a first step make the program all-federal (i.e., relieve states of the financial burden of financing it), in order to get it under control, and then reform it to make it block-grantable or devolvable.